Whole Grain Chocolate Cupcakes

 “Muhahahahahaaaa!”

-And so, dear parents, here’s a healthy treat you can feel good about giving your kids.
+And so, dear parents, here’s a wholesome treat you can feel good about giving your kids.
 Perfect for dessert, snack, or sending with them to school.
 Just know their teacher may call you with a voice of alarm, “Mr. and Mrs. Wilson, my parent newsletter said a healthy snack.”

 Then you can add, “And if you’re a very good teacher to my child this year, I’ll bring you some.”